microsoft/MCW-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

 The virtual machines hosted in their on-premises datacenter are hosted using Windows Hyper-V. Some of the smaller .NET Core web applications in the identified workloads are planned to be phased out, so the VMs hosting those workloads will remain on-premises.

+Backup and disaster recovery is implemented already for the on-premises servers.
+They want to keep the existing process in place for the on-premises servers.
+However, a backup, disaster recovery, and multiple Azure region replication strategy will need to be determined for the VMs and SQL servers that are migrated to Azure.

-In preparations for their cloud adoption journey, Tailspin has already had an Azure ExpressRoute circuit provisioned to connect to their on-premises datacenter along with a Hub and Spoke Virtual Network topology in Azure.
+In preparations for their cloud adoption journey, Tailspin has already worked with a service provider to get an Azure ExpressRoute circuit provisioned for connecting to their on-premises datacenter.
+They also set up a Hub and Spoke Virtual Network topology in Azure that will be utilized during the migration.
 The ExpressRoute circuit is configured with 2 Gbps bandwidth to connect to the Azure Networking that has been set up in the North Central US region.
 This will provide them with the necessary Azure networking infrastructure to migrate their workloads.
 Since they are new to Azure, they will need some additional help in the migrations and modernization of their Windows Server and SQL Server workloads.

 ### Customer needs